 Federal VA Benefits

 A certified Veterans Service Officer is available in Bay County to assist veterans in applying for VA Benefits and to address questions regarding services available through the Veterans Administration.
-Art Schupback can assist veterans in filing for health care, disability claims, survivors and dependent claims, S.M.C., aid and attendance and referrals to the proper agencies for help.
+The officer can assist veterans in filing for health care, disability claims, survivors and dependent claims, S.M.C., aid and attendance and referrals to the proper agencies for help.

 Michigan Veterans Trust Fund

 Bay County has a Veterans' Trust Fund is financed by the Michigan Veterans' Trust Fund and supplies emergency assistance to veterans in need.
 It is governed by a four-member board which is elected by the members of the various veterans organizations throughout Bay County.
 Recipients of this emergency assistance must meet the eligibility requirements outlined by the state law.

 - 180 days during a period of war